manav-harsana/smpkg/README.md

 - Android Support
 - And more!

-## What Is Smpkg?
+## What
-smpkg is a script entirely written in python which provides a GNU/Linux Package manager like functionality to Android and Windows.
+this is a script entirely written in python which provides a GNU/Linux Package manager like functionality to Android and Windows.
 Current builds are in very early stages and only support Windows packages.

-## Why Smpkg?
+## Why
-Smpkg directly fetches downloads for the desired app present in the repository eliminating searching for apps on the web.
+the script directly fetches downloads for the desired app present in the repository eliminating searching for apps on the web.

 ## Installation
 The package is portable but a few dependencies are required: